algorandfoundation/algokit-cli/docs/features/compile.md

         return "Hello, " + name
 ```

-For more complex examples, check out the [examples](https://github.com/algorandfoundation/puya/tree/main/examples) in the [PuyaPy repo](https://github.com/algorandfoundation/puya).
+For more complex examples, see the [examples](https://github.com/algorandfoundation/puya/tree/main/examples) in the [PuyaPy repo](https://github.com/algorandfoundation/puya).

 ## Usage